 II.
-Under the Liability to the Public, No Fault Indemnity and Excess Liability Provisions of a Standard Comprehensive Insurance, the insurance policy of the tractor head is generally presumed to be liable for the damages, bodily injury and/or death while the trailer is attached to and towed by it.
+Under the Section I (Liability to the Public), Section II (No Fault Indemnity) and Section IV (Excess Liability) Provisions of a Standard Comprehensive Insurance, the comprehensive insurance of the tractor head is generally presumed to be liable for the damages, bodily injury and/or death while the trailer is attached to and towed by it.